Cowden

-Cowden (/kaʊˈdɛn/) is a small village and civil parish in the Sevenoaks District of Kent, England.
-The parish is located on the northern slopes of the Weald, south-west of Tonbridge.
+Cowden (/kaʊˈdɛn/) is a village and civil parish in the Sevenoaks District of Kent, England.
+The parish is located on the northern slopes of the Weald, south-west of Tonbridge, and lies close to the borders of both East Sussex and Surrey.
+It is situated within the High Weald AONB.
 The old High Street has Grade II listed cottages and village houses, and there is an inn called The Fountain.
 At the 2011 Census the population of the village was 818.

 History

 The Romans built the London to Lewes Way across what is now the garden of Waystrode Manor.
 The first owners of the manor received it from King John in 1208.

 Crippenden Manor, built in about 1607, was once the home of ironmaster, Richard Tichborne (1568-1639), related to the Tichbornes of Tichborne, Hampshire.
 This branch of the Tichbornes descended from a younger son of John Tichborne and Margaret Martin, who inherited his mother's lands in and around Edenbridge, including Crippenden.
 Richard was the son of John Tichborne (c1549-1620) and Dorothy Chaloner, daughter of Thomas Chaloner of Lyndfield and his wife, Alice Shirley.
 Richard married Dorothy Saxbie, circa 1592, and had at least ten children, including Dorothy who married John Tillinghast (1604–55), son of the Rector of Streat, who was also involved in the iron industry.
 Richard formally leased Crippenden from 1612 and built the house there.
 It descended to Captain Edmund Tichborne who sold the manor after 1721.

 The village appears as Cudena in Textus Roffensis.

 In 1649 Robert Tichborne, a nephew of Richard Tichborne, petitioned the House of Commons in favour of the execution of Charles I. He was one of the Commissioners who, in 1651, prepared the way for the union with Scotland; he was knighted in 1655 by Cromwell, and was elevated to the peerage in 1657.
 After the Restoration of the monarchy in 1660, he was arrested and sentenced to death, but was reprieved, imprisoned in Dover Castle and died, in 1682, in the Tower of London.
 The family, however, did not die out in Cowden until 1708, when the last member of the family, John Tichbourne, was buried there.